mintuit/BI_2023_Annelida_Regeneration/README.md

 ## GO-terms enrichment analysis

 GeneOntology (GO) terms enrichment analysis was performed for each co-expressed gene cluster using the [topGO](https://bioconductor.org/packages/3.16/bioc/html/topGO.html) (v.2.52.0.) package for R. Only biological processes including more than 10 significant genes were considered.
-We used [rrvigo](https://bioconductor.org/packages/release/bioc/html/rrvgo.html) (v.3.17) and parental GO-terms for enrichment analysis results visualization
+We used [rrvigo](https://bioconductor.org/packages/release/bioc/html/rrvgo.html) (v.3.17) and parental GO-terms for enrichment analysis results visualization.
+After visualisation of GO-enrichment analysis results, we noticed that posterior regeneration processes in P.dumerilii , and P.elegans are similar.
+In P.elegans interior clusters that include homeobox genes, we see a wide variety of development and proliferation processes, while the number of processes involved in regeneration and development is  lower in P.dumerilii .
+Here we present a part of enriched GO-term cloud from anterior regeneration of P.elegans.

 ![](https://github.com/mintuit/BI_2023_Annelida_Regeneration/blob/main/GO_analysis/GO-enrichment.jpg)